primer/octicons/.github/CONTRIBUTING.md

 ## Step 2, Import:

-Drag and drop, or paste the updated or new icon from the draft file into the main Octicons Figma file.
+Drag and drop, or paste the updated or new icon from the contributer's file into the main Octicons Figma file.

 ## Step 3, Add:

-Once the new changes have been added the new components to the master Octicons file, you can publish the team library in Figma.
+Once the new changes have been added the new components to the master Octicons file, you can publish to the team library in Figma.

 width="400"/>](https://user-images.githubusercontent.com/54012/37807780-6ddba626-2e04-11e8-9a6b-749ac5b800fe.gif)

 ## Step 4, Create a Release Branch in Octicons:

-Once you've published the latest changes in the Figma file, create a release branch in the [Octicons repo](https://github.com/primer/octicons).
+After you've published the latest changes in the Figma file, create a release branch in the [Octicons repo](https://github.com/primer/octicons).

 Update the [changelog](https://github.com/primer/octicons/blob/master/CHANGELOG.md) with the new changes pertaining to this version.